andreastzav/fasttable/README.md

 ## Notes

-Generation can use workers, but filtering and sorting runs in main thread (single thread).
+Table generation uses web workers by default, but filtering and sorting run on the main thread (single thread).

 ## Productivity credits

-This project was built with **Codex** and **ChatGPT** used as productivity multipliers for faster iteration, implementation support, and documentation.
+This project was built with the help of **Codex** and **ChatGPT**, which were used as productivity multipliers for faster iteration, implementation support, and documentation.
-I think of this workflow as "Lambda coding":
+I think of this workflow as **Lambda coding**:
 Human on top providing direction, ideas, constraints, and feedback (plus the occasional curse word); Codex on the right as the hard(ly) working software engineer; and ChatGPT on the left for critique and adversarial feedback.

 ## TODO